Treatment of addictions isn’t working… there I said it!

 ‘Cancer survivors share with the group their personal experiences of the disease and of recovery.
 Similarly, addicts and alcoholics support each other in groups such as Alcoholics Anonymous.
 They share their personal experiences of addiction and recovery and provide hope and inspiration to each other.
 When people support each other in this manner, they become more hopeful.
 Therefore, they are more motivated to take the necessary steps toward recovery.’

 Not sure where I’m going with this?
-Bare with me a second.
+Bear with me a second.

 Between 2008 to 2012, $735,985,000,000 of taxpayer’s money was allocated by the National Institute of Health to study diseases.
 These diseases included heart disease ($12 billion), Cancer ($55 billion), stroke ($2.2 billion) as well, $9.7 billion was spent to study the ‘disease’ of drug addiction.

-Wondering what all these dollars in research studies has to report back from an ROI standpoint?
+Wondering what all these dollars in research studies have to report back from an ROI standpoint?